semwaqas/MongoDB-toolkit/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the Creative Commons Attribution-NoDerivatives (CC BY-ND) License.
 See `LICENSE` file for more information.